 The Avaya Video Collaboration Solution for IP Office lets you meet

-face-to-face with colleagues, customers, vendors – anyone with a device
+face-to-face with colleagues, customers, and vendors — essentially, anyone with a device

 and an internet connection — for a rich collaboration experience.
 See

-participants in HD video, share and annotate documents, chat with
+participants in HD video, share and annotate documents, or chat with

 locations are more productive, efficient and meaningful.